Fallout 4: Sales

 In February 2017, Pete Hines announced that Fallout 4 had sold more units over the same period than Skyrim, though he did not provide an official number.

+In July 2026, Bethesda Game Studios announced that Fallout 4 had sold over 35 million copies worldwide.

 Awards

 Fallout 4 received numerous awards and nominations from gaming publications such as GameSpot, GamesRadar, EGM, GameRevolution, and IGN.
 The game received "Game of the Year" awards from the 19th Annual D.I.C.E.
 Awards and the 12th British Academy Games Awards, as well as numerous nominations for the top gaming honor from The Game Awards, The Daily Telegraph, PC Gamer, IGN and more.

 It was placed on various lists of the best games of 2015 in which GameSpot put it at sixth, and GamesRadar at fourth.
 The game received the "Role-Playing Game of the Year" award from the Game Critics Awards and the Academy of Interactive Arts & Sciences.